-About the College
+About the School

-Classes at the School for Global Inclusion and Social Development will focus on research-supported practices that increase inclusion regionally, nationally, and around the world.
+Classes at the School for Global Inclusion and Social Development (SGISD) focus on research-supported practices that increase inclusion regionally, nationally, and around the world.
 Instruction is delivered on campus, online, and through international exchange programs.

 Our mission statement